 I got up, washed up and weighed myself.
 I had just lost 5 pounds.
 I’m not joking in the least.
 Five pounds in 1/10th of a second.
 That must be some sort of record.
 I go to close my door (to the hallway outside) and there’s the little man.
 He’s looking at me like I just jumped off the coroner’s table and shook his hand.
 I apologized profusely but he just kept staring at me with these huge, brown, terrified eyes.

 So, moving along with the story, I managed to get a few glasses of water into me to calm down and then I moved my car (no ticket!).
 My wife gets home around 6:00 and says to me, “Why did the carpet guy practically run away from me just now?”.
 Had I not been so dehydrated I would have certainly peed myself laughing.

 Step 3: The Pill

 This is just one pill.
 It’s about the size of a small torpedo for a submarine.
-It’s wrapped in foil with big letters on it “DO NOT SWALLOW”.
-Fuck.
+It’s wrapped in foil with big letters on it “DO NOT EAT”.

-My wife reads out the instructions and, the trooper that she is, asks if I need any help.
-Seriously, I’m now in love with her more than I ever have been because I can guarantee you I would not have been offering to help her.
-Maybe I’m just funny like that.
+My wife reads out the instructions and because she’s a real trooper and clearly a better partner than I’ll ever be, asks me if I need any help.
+I was more in love with her then than I ever have been because I can guarantee you, I would not have been making her the same offer.